On May 25 (local time) in Washington (USA), US Commerce Minister Gina Raimondo and her Chinese counterpart Wang Wentao had bilateral talks.

 This is the highest-level direct dialogue between the two sides since the meeting between US President Joe Biden and Chinese President Xi Jinping on the sidelines of the G20 Summit held in mid-November 2022 in Bali (Indonesia).

-In contrast, a statement from China’s Ministry of Commerce said that Minister Wang raised key concerns about US policies toward China, including semiconductors, export controls and foreign investment reviews.
-However, China also said that the two sides agreed to establish and maintain open channels of communication – which Washington said was aimed at “responsibly managing the relationship”.
-According to Beijing, the communication bridge will allow for discussions on specific economic and trade concerns and cooperation issues.
+In contrast, a statement from China's Ministry of Commerce said that Minister Wang raised key concerns about US policies toward China, including on semiconductors, export controls and foreign investment reviews.
+However, China also said the two sides agreed to establish and maintain open channels of communication - which Washington said was aimed at "responsibly managing the relationship".
+According to Beijing, the communication bridge will allow for exchanges on specific economic and trade concerns and cooperation issues.

 "Although this meeting is not enough to change the overall problems in the relationship between the two countries, any dialogue that promotes stability in economic relations can be the basis for cooperation and/or dialogue in other areas of mutual interest," Professor Nagy assessed, adding: "However, the challenge for Washington and Beijing is that domestic politics are dominated by concerns such as the "China threat" and "US containment strategy".
 Those concerns make it difficult for the two sides to find compromises to promote relations in a more positive direction."

-Also responding to Thanh Nien on May 26, Professor Yoichiro Sato (international relations expert, Ritsumeikan Asia-Pacific University, Japan; Senior Scholar at the Yusof Ishak Institute of Southeast Asian Studies, Singapore) pointed out the deep trade problems between the two sides.
+Also responding to Thanh Nien on May 26, Professor Yoichiro Sato (international relations expert, Ritsumeikan Asia-Pacific University, Japan; Senior Scholar of the Yusof Ishak Institute of Southeast Asian Studies, Singapore) pointed out the deep trade problems between the two sides.

 "Beijing has threatened the US that it will retaliate against the US removing Chinese companies from the global supply chain.
 Most notably, Beijing is taking measures to ban Micron (US) from selling chips in China.
 This threat comes after the US banned the export of advanced semiconductor chips to Chinese electronics companies and caused US allies to also restrict the export of manufacturing equipment and materials to China," Professor Sato pointed out.